 How about chilling at the beaches down south in Enoshima, or relaxing on a pleasurable onsen at Kusatsu.

-If you’re not a city person, then why not head to Hakone or Nikko and enjoy the beautiful nature and the local Japanese culture in an authentic rural town and enjoy the beautiful shrines and the authentic-looking town.
+If you’re not a city person and do not want to stay locked in your Tokyo Airbnb, then why not head to Hakone or Nikko and enjoy the beautiful nature and the local Japanese culture in an authentic rural town and enjoy the beautiful shrines and the authentic-looking town.

 There are many affordable destinations on the outskirts of Tokyo and here, we’ll introduce some of our favorite spots!